8 Ways to Save Up Enough Money for a Kickass Vacation

-Sometimes you need a real break, a week or two far away from everything that causes you stress.
-My dream vacation changes on a regular basis.
-On any given day, it might involve swaying palm trees and endless relaxation, testing my language skills in a foreign city, or having a daring, once-in-a-lifetime adventure.
-There’s one thing all of those vacations have in common—they cost money.
-More money than I have.
-If I want a real vacation, I have to start saving.
+My definition of a dream vacation changes on a regular basis.
+On any given day, it might involve swaying palm trees and endless relaxation, or testing my language skills in a foreign city, or having a daring, once-in-a-lifetime adventure.

-Anyone who is living paycheck to paycheck, struggling to pay off student loans and/or credit card debt, can guess what I’ve been asking myself How am I supposed to “save” money when I don’t have any money to save?
-I’ve been trying to figure that out.
-Here’s what I’ve learned so far:
+Anyone who is living paycheck-to-paycheck or struggling to pay off student loans and credit card debt can guess what I’ve been asking myself: How am I supposed to save up my money when I don’t have any extra money to save?
+Well, I’ve been trying to figure that out and I’ve learned a few solid strategies so far.

-If you want to have more money on hand then you do right now, you have two options: spend less money, or make more money.
+The basic premise is very simple: if you want to have more money on hand than you do right now, you have two options: (a) spend less money, or (b) make more money.
 The best way to save money is by doing both of those things at the same time.

 1. Know where all your money is going.